lehins/tutorials/Haskell/QuickCheck/quickcheck.md

 *** Gave up!
 Passed only 94 tests (44% trivial).
 ```

-We can see that the values this property was tested on are almost all trivial
+We can see that values this property was tested on are almost all trivial
 ones.
 Increasing number of tests was not much help.
 This is due to the fact,
 that by default, values generated for integers are pretty small, we could try to
 fix that, but this time we will also generate a histogram of unique pairs of